repo-reviews/repo-reviews.github.io/README.md

 *GitHub repos don’t include stories of user experiences.*

+The purpose of reviews is not to flag issues, but share UX stories.
+For example:
+- a repo could be working as intended, but might not be a suitable fit for a particular user, stack, or implementation
+- a repo could be losing momentum, core team moved on, or have other development meta-issues that would be helpful sharing
+- particularly critical issues are `wontfix` or `not planned` or on a long-term dev roadmap
+- multiple repos could be attempting to achieve the same goal, the process of comparing repos can be very time-consuming

+💡 In these cases, it can **save a person, team, or company hours, if not days** of work to read through reviews.

+Hence a tool for sharing UX stories in an independent, transparent, and centrally-located repo.

-*Sharing these stories can avoid rabbit-holes and save time, greatly increasing productivity across the community.*
+*Sharing UX stories can avoid rabbit-holes and save time, greatly increasing productivity across the community.*

 ## Add badges